Engineering

 • How much work is the system handling? (the number of seconds of work you’re doing per second) - a good sign of whether you’re being overwhelmed

-All of these questions to be answered over time, so you can understand when things started to go wrong, and how they’ve progressed.
+All of these questions are to be answered over time, so you can understand when things started to go wrong, and how they’ve progressed.
 It’s also really useful to split your metrics on a field like your outcome - this tells you whether particular request types are taking up more time or work.

 For creating incidents from alerts, our outcome field and the corresponding charts look something like this: